 Sylvia Duckworth is an author, sketchnoter, AIM French teacher recently retired, Tech Coach, Google Certified Innovator, and Apple Distinguished Educator.
 She has more than 30 years of teaching experience in the public and independent school systems in Toronto, Canada.

-I’ve known Sylvia virtually for many years through social media and been fortunate to have met her face-to-face recently at several conferences.
+I’ve known Sylvia virtually for many years through social media and have been fortunate to have met her face-to-face recently at several conferences.
 I had to share at least one of the selfies we took.
 Sylvia has written two great books: Sketchnoting and Google Cardboard Challenge that we discuss in the podcast.
 It is a great honor to share her story.
 Below are excerpts from our conversation:

 Your background and family